madanyc/workfront-learn.en/help/administration-and-setup/layout-templates/what-are-layout-templates.md

 ---
 title: What are Layout Templates?
-description: Learn how layout templates are used in [!DNL Adobe Workfront] to customize what users see in the interface.
+description: Learn how layout templates are used to customize what users see in the interface.
 feature: System Setup and Administration
 activity: deploy
 type: Tutorial